laminko/fb_accountkit/README.md

 # fb_accountkit

-A python module for server-side to integrate Facebook's AccountKit.
+A python module for server-side to integrate with Facebook's AccountKit.

 ## Dependencies